Through-channel marketing programs that channel marketers will actually use

 When it comes to channel marketing, brands can’t rely on partners to do the heavy lifting.
 Small to mid-size channel partners simply don’t have the time, resources and know-how to craft and execute effective digital marketing campaigns.

 The good news is that brands are increasingly recognizing that they have to take matters into their own hands by putting through-channel marketing programs in place.
-The crux of through-channel marketing is that the brand develops and executes a digital marketing campaign that it sends through each of their channel partners to end-buyers.
+The crux of through-channel marketing, as we explain in greater detail, is that the brand develops and executes a digital marketing campaign that it sends through each of their channel partners to end-buyers.
 Each partner, with minimal effort, is able to customize the campaign to include its own logo and contact information.

 However, simply building a through-channel marketing program doesn’t guarantee success.
 According to Forrester Research, while “50 percent of brands have implemented through-channel marketing, only 17 percent are fully satisfied that they are getting the most from the systems.”